andreasm23/sgp4-2.21/answer-sheet.md

     - wrong: "I selected NORAD Id 99999"
     - correct: "99999"
 - You may use multiple lines to answer, if needed.
+- For numerical answers involving fractional numbers:
+    - use scientific notation with 6 significant digits: `-1.23456e-1`
+    - in case multiple values are requested, e.g. when reporting vectorial quantities, separate each component with a blank space(s): `-1.23456e-1 -2.34561e-2 -3.45612e-3`

 # 1 Pick a satellite